About the Team

 In 2010, Ashley took over the western coaching position at the University of Tennessee-Martin, who also competed in the NCAA.
 In 2011 and 2012, the team advanced to the National Championships, seeded 11th and 12th respectively.
 In 2013, the Skyhawks won the United Equestrian Conference Championships and advanced to the National Championships seeded 10th.
 In 2014, the team earned an 11th place seeding at the National Championships.

-Ashley then moved to Starkville, MS in 2015, accepting the Equine Facility Coordinator position at Mississippi State University.
+Ashley then moved to Starkville, MS in 2015, accepting the Equine Facility Supervisor position at Mississippi State University.
 In 2016, she was asked to lead the MS State IHSA equestrian team in addition to her other duties.
-Since taking over the team in 2016, the Bulldogs have been a top contender in Zone 5, Region 2, consistently finishing in the top three in the region as a western team and having regional high point riders, Regional, Zone and Semi-final qualifiers and riders finishing top 10 at the IHSA National Championships.
-In 2018, Ashley coached rider, Mary Claire Cornett, to a top five placing at the IHSA National Championships.
-In 2020, rider Hart Daniels, earned Regional High-Point Rider, advancing her to the IHSA National Championships, where she placed 3rd in reining.
-In 2022, the Bulldogs had seven riders advance to the Regional Championships, hosted by Mississippi State University.
-Of those seven, two advanced to the Semi-Final and Zone competition.
+Since taking over the team in 2016, the Bulldogs have been a top contender in Zone 5, Region 2, consistently finishing in the top three in the region and having regional high point riders, Regional, Zone and Semi-final qualifiers and riders finishing top 10 at the IHSA National Championships.

 Coach Hannah Valigura is a native Texan, born and raised in Austin, Texas.
 She started riding at the age of 8, predominantly English, and by the age of 14, she was training young horses and teaching lessons.
 She competed in multiple associations including USEF, CTHJA, and USHJA.
 As an undergraduate, she was a member of the West Texas A&M Equestrian team and competed both English and Western.
 She was also a member of the WTAMU Horse Judging Team and was the president of the WT Horsemans Association.
 She graduated from West Texas A&M with dual degrees in Equine Business and Industry and Agribusiness.
 After her undergraduate degree, she completed her Masters degree from Texas A&M in Animal Science, with a focus in equine exercise physiology and nutrition.
 At Texas A&M, she discovered a love for equine extension programs and became heavily involved in multiple programs, such as the Summer Horsemanship Program, the Texas 4H State Show, etc. Additionally, she became certified as a Professional Animal Scientist, with an equine focus.
 Currently here at Mississippi State, she is working towards her PhD in Animal Science with a with a focus in equine exercise physiology and supplementation.
 In addition to coaching the Hunt Seat Team, she also teaches some of the classes here at MSU and is heavily involved in various equine extension programs.